How do you measure key performance indicators?

 Tailor your metrics to your business for maximum impact

 Every business is unique.
-While some KPIs (like cost of goods sold, for example) will be suitable for many companies, when you’re selecting your own KPIs you must look internally.
-Make sure your metrics are tailored to your business.
+While some KPIs (like cost of goods sold, for example) will be suitable for many companies, the majority of your KPIs should be bespoke.

-The first thing to do is to think of your main goals.
+Think of your main goals.
 This practice will help you to recognise the path you need to follow.
-Once you’ve done this, think SMART.
-You certainly need to be clever with your selections; ‘SMART’ stands for the following:
+Once you’ve done this, think SMART:

 - Are they Specific to your objective?

 - Can you Measure your progress towards your goals?